Rubáiyát of Omar Khayyám

 with illustrations by Edmund Dulac

-Nonetheless, showing its age but remains a reasonably attractive copy.
+Overall, showing wear but remains a reasonably nice copy.

 *ref.
 Ann Conolly Hughey, Edmund Dulac – His Book Illustrations: A Bibliography (Buttonwood Press, 1995).